webplatform/docs/concepts/programming/javascript/objects/index.md

 ==Creating new objects==

 JavaScript has a number of predefined objects.
 In addition, you can create your own objects.
-Starting in JavaScript 1.2, you can create an object using an object initializer.
-Alternatively, you can first create a constructor function and then instantiate an object using that function and the <code>new</code> operator.
-Let's take a look at both of those.
+Starting in JavaScript 1.2, you can create an object using an object-literal.
+Alternatively, you can use a constructor function by calling the <code>new</code> operator on an existing function.
+Consider:

+  var a = {};            //object-literal
+  var b = new Object();  //constructor function

+Both of these methods will get you a new object.
+Let's take a closer look at each of them.

-===Using object initializers===
+===Using object literals===

-In addition to creating objects using a constructor function, you can create objects using an object initializer.
-Using object initializers is sometimes referred to as creating objects with literal notation.
-"Object initializer" is consistent with the terminology used by C++.
+One way to create an object is to use object literals.
+Using object literals is sometimes referred to as creating objects with object-literal notation.

-The syntax for an object using an object initializer is:
+In it's most basic form, object literals are empty objects.
+To create one do the following:

+  var obj = {};

+Since it might help to have an object with more substance, consider the following:

- var obj = { property_1:   value_1,   // property_# may be an identifier...
+  var artist = {
-             2:            value_2,   // or a number...
-             // ...,
-             "property n": value_n }; // or a string

-where <code>obj</code> is the name of the new object, each <code>property_''i''</code> is an identifier (either a name, a number, or a string literal), and each <code>value_''i''</code> is an expression whose value is assigned to the <code>property_''i''</code>.
-The <code>obj</code> and assignment is optional; if you do not need to refer to this object elsewhere, you do not need to assign it to a variable.
-(Note that you may need to wrap the object literal in parentheses if the object appears where a statement is expected, so as not to have the literal be confused with a block statement.)
+      name : "Freddie Mercury",
+      band : "Queen",
+      rank : 1
+  }

+We now have an <code>artist</code> object. <code>artist</code> has a name, and band, and a rank of 1.

-If an object is created with an object initializer in a top-level script, JavaScript interprets the object each time it evaluates an expression containing the object literal.
+If an object is created with an object-literal in a top-level script, JavaScript interprets the object each time it evaluates an expression containing the object literal.
 In addition, an initializer used in a function is created each time the function is called.

 The following statement creates an object and assigns it to the variable <code>x</code> if and only if the expression <code>cond</code> is true.